markjamesm/BaseballSharp/README.md

 ## About

-Baseball Sharp is an unofficial .NET wrapper library for the public facing (but undocumented) MLB Stats API.
+Baseball Sharp is an unofficial .NET API client for accessing the public facing (but undocumented) MLB Stats API.
 Currently runs on .NET6.

 ## Usage